Contents

 Dust skylights regular monthly using a telescoping dust mop.

-Have actually skylights inspected by a expert yearly for hairline fractures and other defects that can result in more substantial structural damage down the line.
-If you’re uneasy cleaning skylights yourself, have your skylights professionally cleaned up at the same time you have them inspected.
+Have skylights examined by a professional yearly for hairline fractures and other flaws that can result in more substantial structural damage down the line.
+If you’re uneasy cleansing skylights yourself, have your skylights professionally cleaned at the same time you have them examined.

-If changing your roof and installing a brand-new skylight at the same time, ask your roofer to have an ice and water guard installed with the roof underlayment to anticipate ice dams.
-Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has refrozen) around the outer edges of the skylight, which can prevent rainwater runoff or melt and develop a leak if they leak through the roof shingles.
+If replacing your roof and setting up a brand-new skylight at the same time, ask your roofing contractor to have an ice and water guard set up with the roof underlayment to prepare for ice dams.
+Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has actually refrozen) around the external edges of the skylight, which can prevent rainwater runoff or melt and develop a leak if they permeate through the roof shingles.

 Pros.